AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Prepare the YML configuration files for a shipper.md

 ## Prerequisites

 An Alibaba Cloud Elasticsearch cluster is created, and the **Auto Indexing** feature is enabled for the cluster.
-For more information about how to create an Elasticsearch cluster, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).
+For more information about how to create an Elasticsearch cluster, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md).

 For security purposes, Alibaba Cloud Elasticsearch disables the **Auto Indexing** feature by default.
 However, Beats depends on this feature.
 If you select **Elasticsearch** for **Output** when you install a shipper, you must enable the **Auto Indexing** feature.
-For more information, see [Enable the Auto Indexing feature](/intl.en-US/Quick Start/Step 2: (Optional) Configure a cluster.md).
+For more information, see [t1605396.md\#section\_pcn\_1xy\_1l2](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).

 **Note:** Open source Beats provides multiple modules, but Alibaba Cloud Beats does not provide separate configuration for these modules.
 If you want to use them, you must configure them in the configuration files of different shippers.
 For example, if you want to enable the system module in a Metricbeat shipper, add the following script to metricbeat.yml: